Is Your Special Education Advocate a Fraud?

 To go one step further, if the child is in fact receiving support services then the question becomes: are the services being administered as they should be?
 For the correct frequency?
 Is this information being recorded properly?

-In the 18 years working as an Educational Consultant and Special Needs Advocate, I have had many, many families contact me because what they thought what they were doing was the right thing, turned out to be a nightmare.
+In the 18 years working as an Educational Consultant and Special Needs Advocate, I have had many, many families contact me because when they thought they were doing the right thing, unfortunately turned out to be a nightmare.
 I can’t stress enough that if as a parent you have decided that you need to hire an advocate, PLEASE do your homework before choosing one, no less paying one.

 Here are a couple of situations that occurred to families I’ve worked with.

 A mom contacted me to ask some questions.
 She explained that she had hired an “advocate” to help her when she needed to attend her child’s IEP meeting as the school was not following through with support services.

 The mom told me that although she paid this “advocate” the fee required, the woman showed up to the first IEP meeting but stayed quiet for the entire duration of the meeting.
 She said nothing!
 She did not advocate at all, she left all of the talking solely for the mother to do.
 It was a very short meeting as the school rolled over the mother while the “advocate” just sat there.

 After walking out of the meeting, the mother asked the advocate why she didn’t say anything and the advocate’s response was “the school had valid points.”
 The mother then went on to ask if the advocate even looked at the testing results, classroom tests, notes from staff, etc. prior to the meeting.
 The advocate admitted that she “glanced” at the paperwork that the mother had given her but did not feel the need to read it in depth.